ALL THAT HAS BEEN:

 Artifacts uncovered during the archaeological digs conducted by teams from the University of Mass/Boston in the early 2000’s will be on display within the Manor house along with photographic prints of artifact pieces hung on the walls.
 The accompanying exhibit catalogue and tour will highlight the stories and descriptions behind the artifacts and will tell the early history of Shelter Island and stories of the Sylvester family and descendants who have lived on this property for 11 generations.
 With documentation from wills, census and town records, the tour will also include information about the enslaved people of Sylvester Manor.

-Starting in June, a Native American wigwam structure will be constructed by artist David Bunn Martine, a Shinnecock Nation Tribal member on the Manor grounds and will remain in place throughout the season.
-The wigwam, a traditional domed saucer shaped dwelling will be constructed out of collected reeds and wooden poles from the property.
-Tours and programs will discuss the culture and traditions of local native peoples concentrating on their existence at Sylvester Manor.
+During the month of June, a Native American wigwam structure will be constructed on the Manor grounds by David Bunn Martine, a Shinnecock Nation Tribal member and artist.
+The wigwam, a traditional domed saucer shaped dwelling will be constructed out of collected reeds and wooden poles from the property and will remain in place throughout the season.
+Manor tours and programs will highlight the culture and traditions of local native peoples concentrating on their existence at Sylvester Manor.
+The Native Wigwam construction is open to the public and free to observe.

-Public guided house tours will be held on:
+Public guided house tours are approximately 75 minutes and start on the hour.
+Guided tours will be held on:

 Tickets prices are $25.00 per person.